Ex-Planned Parenthood director backs Trump at RNC, details abortion she says she witnessed

 But Johnson has also come under fire for claims she made regarding that particular abortion and her exit from Planned Parenthood in general.
 Reporting from Texas Monthly has raised a number of questions after interviewing Johnson and her former employees.
 Among them is Planned Parenthood's claim that it had no record of the ultrasound-guided procedure she described.
 Johnson stands by her story, though, claiming that Texas Monthly's reporting is based on the wrong document from Planned Parenthood, and that the correct reporting document wouldn't disclose if an abortion involves ultrasound guidance anyways.

 Her movie's depiction has also encountered pushback, although a former abortion doctor, Dr. Anthony Levatino, played the physician in that scene of the movie.
-Levatino, who hosts a video detailing abortion procedures, claims the movie's depiction is accurate.
+Levatino, who narrates a video detailing abortion procedures, claims the movie's depiction is accurate.

 Regardless, Johnson has become one of the many prominent faces of the anti-abortion movement, and her appearance seemed to corroborate the party's recent boldness on the issue.
 The content of her speech also echoed those of many others, like Live Action's Lila Rose, who have praised President Trump's policies on the issue.